-- Now baby can likely bear weight on her legs, so consider purchasing the new slip-on diapers.
-Not all airplane bathrooms have change tables, or if they do they are big enough to change a baby kitten on.
+- Now baby can likely bear weight on her legs, so consider purchasing slip-on diapers.
+Not all airplane bathrooms have change tables, or if they do they are only big enough to change a baby kitten on.

 - Get yourself up to speed with the 5 Ts Of Happy Travel With Your Tots – this info now applies to you in its entirety and for the next couple of years.

 Your baby will not remember these journeys, but you will never forget them.
-Trust.
+Trust me on that.

 Have Baby Will Travel is a participant in the Amazon Services LLC Associates/Influencer Program.
 If you make a purchase through this site, we may receive a small commission.
 Click here to check out our Amazon Store.